 - Visit the official website of the Hôtel des Invalides.

-Charles Garnier built the opulent Paris Opera house from 1861 to 1875 during the reign of Napoleon III.
-It is part of the great reconstruction of Paris by Baron Haussmann during the Second Empire.
+Charles Garnier built the opulent Paris Opera House from 1861 to 1875 during the reign of Napoleon III.
+It is part of Baron Haussmann’s significant reconstruction of Paris during the Second Empire.

 The auditorium seats nearly 2,000 people and features a grand chandelier and a fine ceiling painting by Marc Chagall.
-Therefore, you have to visit the interior of the opera house, including the astonishing great staircase.
+Therefore, you must visit the opera house’s interior, including the stunning grand staircase.
+I was mind-blown when I first discovered the interior!

-At certain times of the day, you can pay to look around or have a guided tour.
+You can pay to look around or have a guided tour at certain times of the day.
 It’s just mind-blowing!
-You can sometimes get last-minute tickets for operas and ballets but it is best to book in advance which you can do online.
+You can sometimes get last-minute tickets for operas and ballets, but it is best to book in advance, which you can do online.

 >> Get your Tickets for Opera Garnier: Self-guided visit! <<